Kirsch: Origin and production

 Because morellos were originally grown in the Black Forest regions of Germany, kirschwasser is believed to have originated there.
 Kirschwasser is colourless because it is either not aged in wood or was aged in barrels made of ash.
 It may have been aged in paraffin-lined wood barrels or earthenware vessels.
 Rivals in producing high quality "Kirsch" is Switzerland and Alsace; the latter even has a kirschwasser route, and other quality cherry-production, German-speaking areas like South Tyrolia.

-In France and English-speaking countries, clear fruit brandies are known as eau de vie.
+In France and English-speaking countries, clear fruit brandies are known as eaux de vie.
 The European Union sets a minimum of 37.5% ABV (75 proof) for products of this kind; kirschwasser typically has an alcohol content of 40%–50% ABV (80–100 proof).
 About 10 kilograms (22 pounds) of cherries go into the making of a 750 ml bottle of kirschwasser.

 One French variety, Kirsch de Fougerolles', and two Swiss varieties, Zuger Kirsch and Rigi Kirsch, have been certified as appellation d'origine protégée (AOP).